GlacierMIP/GlacierMIP3/README_data.md

 This document provides data documentation for the Glacier Model Intercomparison Project 3 (GlacierMIP3), which focused on global glacier mass change equilibration experiments.

+[GlacierMIP](https://www.climate-cryosphere.org/mips/glaciermip/about-glaciermip) is a framework for a coordinated intercomparison of global-scale glacier mass change models to foster model improvements and reduce uncertainties in global glacier projections.
+It is running as a 'Targeted Activity' under the auspices of the Climate and Cryosphere Project [CliC](https://www.climate-cryosphere.org/), a core project of the World Climate Research Programme (WCRP).

 For detailed information about the GlacierMIP3 experimental design, please refer to the GlacierMIP3 protocol.

 The dataset includes the regional per-glacier-model simulations as submitted by the modeling groups, encapsulated in the main file `GMIP3_reg_glacier_model_data/glacierMIP3_Feb12_2024_models_all_rgi_regions_sum.nc`.
 Additionally, it features post-processed and aggregated data derived from GlacierMIP3, or in combination with other studies, which is used for the analyses and visualisations presented in the manuscript.